-Track, Fencing, Tunnel, Bridges, Crossings & Signals: CPR will lease the subject lands to the Region, commencing on the earlier of April 1, 2000 or the first day of light rail passenger service.
-Subsequent to the commencement of the lease, CPR will act as general contractor to the Region and provide upgrades to the rail corridor, with fencing, track, tunnel and bridge changes made as approved by the Region and as generally outlined in the design phase.
+Track, Fencing, Tunnel, Bridges, Crossings & Signals: CPR will lease the subject lands to the Region, commencing on the earlier of April 1, 2001 or the first day of light rail passenger service.
+Prior to the commencement of the lease, CPR will act as general contractor to the Region and provide upgrades to the rail corridor, with fencing, track, tunnel and bridge changes made as approved by the Region and as generally outlined in the design phase.
 In addition, CPR will, as required by the Region, design and construct signals (including automatic crossing protection systems) and communications systems that are consistent with Transport Canada approvals yet to be obtained by the Region.
 Both parties recognize that it is impossible at this time to estimate the cost of this signals and communications system.
-The cost of the changes to the infrastructure of the rail corridor will be funded by the Region through a series of advance payments to be made to CPR based upon the construction schedule contained in a fixed price contract to changes in scope agreed between the parties and subject to the caveat above regarding the signals and communications system.
+The cost of the changes to the infrastructure of the rail corridor will be funded by the Region through a series of advance payments to be made to CPR based upon the construction schedule contained in a fixed price contract to be negotiated based on CPR's previously provided cost estimates (see Schedule A, attached), subject to changes in scope agreed between the parties and subject to the caveat above regarding the signals and communications system.